Panchayati Raj System in India

 Reservation for Women- Not less than one-third of the total number of seats reserved for women belonging to the Scheduled Castes and the Scheduled Tribes to be filled by direct election in every Panchayat shall be reserved for women.

-Reservation of offices of Chairpersons- The offices of the Chairpersons in the Panchayats at the village or any other level shall be reserved for the Scheduled Castes, the Scheduled Tribes and women in such manner as the Legislature of a State may, by law.
+Reservation of offices of Chairpersons- The offices of the Chairpersons in the Panchayats at the village or any other level shall be reserved for the Scheduled Castes, the Scheduled Tribes, and women in such a manner as the Legislature of a State may, by law.